Skip to content

 Witnessing

-The purpose of witnessing is make sure the actions specified a transaction are authorized by the holder of the signing key.
+The purpose of witnessing is making sure that the actions specified in a transaction are authorized by the holder of the signing key.
 (For details see CVG19.)
 This section formalizes the mechanisms use by the Cardano ledger to support witnessing.

 {-# OPTIONS --safe #-}